mob-sakai/SubAssetEditor/Packages/src/README.md

     - Drag and drop assets to add them as sub-assets.
     - Convert assets referenced by the main asset into sub-assets.
 References are automatically updated.
 - **Remove Sub-Assets**: Remove sub-assets from a main asset.
+- **Remove Missing Script Assets**: (Unity 2023.2 or later) Remove ScriptableObject sub-assets with missing scripts.
 - **Rename Sub-Assets**: Change the names of sub-assets.
 - **Show/Hide Sub-Assets**: Toggle the visibility of sub-assets.
     - Hidden sub-assets will not appear in the Project view.
+- **Synchronize selection with Project View**: Selecting a main asset in the Project view will automatically open it in the Sub Asset Editor (default: disabled).

 <br><br>